BarakBinyamin/PopulationCount/README.md

 Posted by user abcdabcd987 on Stack Overflow
 </p>

-To approach creating a scalable hardware equivelent, this algorithm can be broken up into 4 distinct problems
+To approach creating a scalable hardware equivalent, this algorithm can be broken up into 4 distinct problems:
 1. Generating the Bitmasks
 2. Generating a circuit to AND two sets of bits
 3. Generating a circuit to ADD two sets of bits